bornac1/NoIPChat/README.md

 **Messages storage**

-Messages for users are stored in files inside Data folder.
+Messages for users are stored in files inside Data folder with filename containing '@'.
-Messages for remote servers are stored in RAM.
+Messages for remote servers are stored inside Data folder with filename without '@'.

 **Multi hop routing explained:**
 1) server A receives message that has to be delivered to unknown server B